 - Olive Oil - Olive oil is such a staple; it spans Italian food and more.
 But a good finishing oil is really essential, and an affordable luxury, too.
 Here's a look back at yesterday's roundup of all things olive oil.

 - Canned Tomatoes and Tomato Paste - While we all love fresh tomatoes, canned tomatoes are a pantry staple in months when good tomatoes aren't available.
 Lately we've been concerned with finding BPA-free tomato packaging.
 Also, we love this tomato paste in a tube.

 - Garlic - We use heads of garlic in our Italian cooking — the more the better!
-You can prep it mince it with a fork.
+You can prep it with a razor blade like a Goodfella, or mince it with a fork.
 Here's another way to way to peel it, and tips for mincing it the old-fashioned way.

 - Parmesan and Grana Padano - Parmesan is another essential, of course; we love the really old stuff, all dry and crumbly.
 Similar cheeses that can add a new dimension to your pasta dishes include Piave Vecchio and Grana Padano.

 - Fresh Basil - Basil!
 Fresh basil and other fresh herbs are what give many of our pasta dishes their best flavor.

 - Pesto - All you need, on a busy weeknight, is a tub of fresh pesto and some pasta for an easy, vegetarian meal.
 Basic pesto is easy to make, and you can even use other greens for it — like in this spring greens pesto and this sage pesto.